 Here's another great video from ByteSizeScience from the ChemMatters series called "The Chemistry of Acne": https://www.youtube.com/watch?v=vy6KX5bZOg0 This video describes the physiology behind how pimples form.

-Philip Burne-Jones, The Vampire, 1897 The curse of the Halloween baby: women avoid giving birth on 'evil day' and Are Pregnant Women Subconsciously Avoiding Giving Birth on Halloween?
+The curse of the Halloween baby: women avoid giving birth on 'evil day' and Are Pregnant Women Subconsciously Avoiding Giving Birth on Halloween?
+A recent study comparing birth rates on Halloween vs.

 Although this is a bit out of my area of expertise, I highly recommend that you check out Carmen Drahl's article on the re-opening of Spain's Altamira Cave, known for its prehistoric wall paintings, after being closed in 2002 because visitors were introducing bacteria to the cave walls that damaged the paintings.